techlore/go-incognito/Scripts/Section 6/4_ Anonymization _ Pseudonymization.md

 certification, we pay taxes and have jobs.
 But this doesn’t mean we can’t hide or separate the non-necessities from ourselves.
 How do we do this?

-I’ll tell you right after this short message:

-[Promotional Spot]

 To recap, pseudonymization is the creation of an alias, or ghost identity.
 Pseudonyms are completely legal as long as you’re not using them to defraud someone else.
 They allow you to sideload information to aliases not tied to you,